Glucose: Biosynthesis

 In plants and some prokaryotes, glucose is a product of photosynthesis.
 Glucose is also formed by the breakdown of polymeric forms of glucose like glycogen (in animals and mushrooms) or starch (in plants).
 The cleavage of glycogen is termed glycogenolysis, the cleavage of starch is called starch degradation.

 The metabolic pathway that begins with molecules containing two to four carbon atoms (C) and ends in the glucose molecule containing six carbon atoms is called gluconeogenesis and occurs in all living organisms.
 The smaller starting materials are the result of other metabolic pathways.
 Ultimately almost all biomolecules come from the assimilation of carbon dioxide in plants and microbes during photosynthesis.
 The free energy of formation of α--glucose is 917.2 kilojoules per mole.
 In humans, gluconeogenesis occurs in the liver and kidney, but also in other cell types.
 In the liver about 150 g of glycogen are stored, in skeletal muscle about 250 g.
 However, the glucose released in muscle cells upon cleavage of the glycogen can not be delivered to the circulation because glucose is phosphorylated by the hexokinase, and a glucose-6-phosphatase is not expressed to remove the phosphate group.
 Unlike for glucose, there is no transport protein for glucose-6-phosphate.
 Gluconeogenesis allows the organism to build up glucose from other metabolites, including lactate or certain amino acids, while consuming energy.
 The renal tubular cells can also produce glucose.

 Glucose also can be found outside of living organisms in the ambient environment.
 Glucose concentrations in the atmosphere are detected via collection of samples by aircraft and are known to vary from location to location.
-For example, glucose concentrations in atmospheric air from inland China range from 0.8-20.1 pg/L, whereas east coastal China glucose concentrations range from 10.3-142 pg/L.
+For example, glucose concentrations in atmospheric air from inland China range from 0.8 to 20.1 pg/L, whereas east coastal China glucose concentrations range from 10.3 to 142 pg/L.